1 9 5 5 – 1 9 6 6 (UK)

 Whyton remembered one such occasion, a New Years Day: “My character, Ollie Beak, came in with a balloon and announced, “I’ve been to the Chelsea Owls’ Ball”.
 To which Muriel replied innocently “I didn’t know owls had balls”.
 I don’t know how we carried on without cracking up completely”.

-As the sixties ran on, Small Time’s big talents slowly dispersed to the four corners of television: Gerry Anderson and company to forge a puppet dynasty, Oliver Postgate and Peter Firmin to carve a homely niche in animation, Basil Brush to Saturday night ubiquity, and Muriel Young to produce acres of glam rock television.
+As the sixties ran on, Small Time’s big talents slowly dispersed to the four corners of television: Gerry Anderson and company to forge a puppet dynasty, Oliver Postgate and Peter Firmin (who first worked together creating Alexander The Mouse – performed with magnetic animation – for Small Time) to carve a homely niche in animation, Basil Brush to Saturday night ubiquity, and Muriel Young to produce acres of glam rock television.

 The show’s last significant signing was Pippy the Tellyphant, a pantomime elephant operated by husband-and-wife team Jimmy and June Kidd.